possibilities/meta-composer-cli/prompts.md

 Right now you provide a name without the category and it works but it should not work.
 Items are always shown are in the context of a category.

 Also the show command should throw an error if the cache is empty, it shouldn't try to warm it.

+## 12

+This works OK but it throw an error because of extra arguments

+meta-composer list shadcn core x y z

+## 12.1

+It **should** return an error when there are extra arguments beyond what is expected.